Grafton Street: A Walk Through Dublin’s Shops & Parks

 14.Camden Street

 We do a little right turn here to show you Camden Street.
-This is where Dubliners really go at night.
-It's a long stretch of bars & restaurants that is alive until 3am.
-It's one of my 7 better areas than Temple Bar where you'll find more details about.
+It's a long stretch of bars & restaurants.
+You could eat here every night of your trip.

 You have got to the find the Last Bookshop on Camden Street.
 It's chaotic inside, but walk through it for the most unexpected coffee shop in Dublin!